Produk Domestik Bruto Indonesia

 |GDP per Capita

-Sources: World Bank and International Monetary Fund (IMF)
+Sources: World Bank, International Monetary Fund (IMF) and Statistics Indonesia (BPS)

 Visible from the table above is that the global economic downturn brought on by the global financial crisis in the late 2000s had a relatively small impact on the Indonesian economy as compared to its impact on other countries.
 In 2009 Indonesia's GDP growth dropped to 4.6 percent, which meant that the country was one of the top GDP growth performers worldwide (and the third-highest among the G-20 group of major economies).
 Despite sharply falling commodity prices, a falling stock market, higher domestic and international bond yields and a depreciating exchange rate, Indonesia was still able to grow significantly.
 This success was mainly due to relatively limited importance of Indonesian exports towards the national economy, maintained high market confidence, and sustained robust domestic consumption.
 Domestic consumption in Indonesia (in particular private consumption) contributes around two-thirds to the country's national economic growth.
-With annually around seven million people being added to its middle class, Indonesia contains a consumer force that drives the economy and triggered significantly increased domestic and foreign investment from 2010 onwards.
+With annually around seven million people being added to its middle class, Indonesia contains a consumer force that drives the economy and has triggered significantly increased domestic and foreign investments from 2010 onwards.
+Slowing economic growth in 2013 (5.78 percent) was caused by a combination of severe global uncertainty due to the looming end of the Federal Reserve's monthly USD $85 billion bond-buying program (quantitative easing) resulting in significant capital outflows from emerging economies, and internal financial weaknesses: a record high current account deficit, high inflation (after the government raised prices of subsidized fuels in June 2013) and a sharply depreciating rupiah exchange rate.
+In order to tackle these troubles and safeguard the country's financial stability, Indonesia's central bank raised the country's benchmark interest rate significantly, at the expense of further economic growth.

-Future forecasts for Indonesia's economic development look positive.
-The recently unveiled Masterplan for the Acceleration and Expansion of Indonesia’s Economic Development (MP3EI), spanning the years 2011 to 2025 and designates six regions as main economic corridors, aims to place Indonesia inside the top ten of biggest global economies by 2025.
+Future forecasts for Indonesia's economic development are still positive but have been revised down by all international organizations and the Indonesian government due to prolonged global uncertainty.
+The recently unveiled Masterplan for the Acceleration and Expansion of Indonesia’s Economic Development (or, MP3EI), spanning the years 2011 to 2025 and which designates six regions as main economic corridors, aims to place Indonesia inside the top ten of biggest global economies by 2025.
 This Masterplan implies major investments in infrastructure - something that has been hampering Indonesia's economic growth - and is supposed to result in GDP growth reaching eight or nine percent annually.
-Authoritative international institutions (World Bank, IMF and Asian Development Bank) have also shown positive forecasts regarding Indonesia's future GDP growth.
-However, they do stress that sufficient political and economic reforms in combination with large investments in Indonesia's infrastructure can add a couple of percentage points to the current GDP forecasts (current forecasts range between an annual six and seven percent of GDP growth).
+However, these growth rates seem too ambitious for the near future (2014 to 2017).
+Authoritative international institutions (World Bank, IMF and Asian Development Bank) project Indonesia's annual GDP growth in the range of 5.3 to 6.0 percent for the period 2014 to 2017.
+These organizations stress that sufficient political and economic reform, in combination with large investments in infrastructure, will add one or two percentage points to current GDP growth forecasts.

-It is also up to debate the extent to which certain features of Indonesian cultures (in particular the dominant Javanese culture) limit GDP growth.
+It is also interesting to analyze the extent to which certain features of Indonesian cultures (in particular the dominant Javanese culture) limit GDP growth (as compared to the influence of, for example, Chinese culture toward China's GDP growth).
 For more information on this topic, please visit our Indonesian Business Culture section.

 Indonesia's GDP per Capita and Unequal Income Distribution